 The War on Talent

 Recent reports have shown that more and more people are finding jobs.
-And for those of us with an ongoing need to hire great talent, that’s not necessarily good.
-KETV recently reported that Nebraska’s unemployment rate has dropped to an astonishing 2.7%.
-So our question is: Do you have a plan to win the war on talent?
+And for those of us with an ongoing need to hire great talent during a world wide pandemic, that’s not necessarily good.
+The Department of Labor recently reported that Nebraska’s unemployment rate has dropped to an astonishing 3.1%.
+With job openings at a 5-month high, do you have a plan to win the war on talent?

 Consider this: the best talent is already employed.
 So where are you going to find your next employee?
 It pays to have a plan or strategy to recruit and retain those employees that have the best skills, the most knowledge, and the ability to hit the ground running to meet business goals.
 And here’s the thing: hope is not a strategy!
 “In a recent survey of 500 Nebraska businesses, 21 percent of those that responded named labor availability and quality as their top issue,” reports an article in the Omaha World Herald.

 “The war on talent: The best talent truly has the option of being picky about the company and leader they choose to work for.”

 Barry Asin tells us, “What got us here is not going to get us to the next place.
 That’s not a guarantee for the future.”
 When it comes to creating a strategy for the future, how many of us are only thinking about the strategy for our current business, current employees, and current industries?
 Your strategy revolves around goals you have created for the company.
 You’re probably thinking, “Hey we are sitting pretty good, we have our plan under control.”
 The problem is that we’re not always thinking about how to attract, hire, and retain great talent in the future.
 It’s time to consider how you are going to keep hiring great talent to meet your future goals.

 As you look for candidates in this war on talent, there are so many things to consider.

 - Does the person you are considering have the required skills for the position?